 - Techniques for rehearsal and learning new repertoire.

 - Studying recordings and literature.
-Students will choose recordings and literature under supervision from their teacher.
+Students will choose material under supervision from their instructor.

 Forum and interpretation